 - they do not reflect all cash expenditures, future requirements for capital expenditures or contractual commitments; - they do not reflect changes in, or cash requirements for, working capital needs; - they do not reflect interest expense on our debt or the cash requirements necessary to service interest or principal payments; and - other companies in our industry may define and/or calculate these metrics differently than we do, limiting their usefulness as comparative measures.

-Set forth below is a reconciliation from net loss to Adjusted EBITDA and Adjusted Covenant EBITDA for the three and six months ended June 30, 2019 and 2018.
+Set forth below is a reconciliation from net income (loss) to Adjusted EBITDA and Adjusted Covenant EBITDA for the three and nine months ended September 30, 2019 and 2018 (in thousands).